quantinium03/Guide-to-install-Arch-Linux/Graphics/Nvidia.md

 7. In Linux we have 5 [kernels](https://wiki.archlinux.org/title/kernel) - Mainline(Linux),linus-lts, linux-hardened, Realtime(linux-rt, linux-rt-lts), linux-zen.
 8. I'll choose the mainline linux kernel for now. i will explain how to install other linux kernel on some other day.
 9. Nvidia drivers you are gonna install basically depends on which kernel you are using.
 For example Nvidia for Linux, Nvidia-lts for linus-lts, nvidia-dkms for all other kernels.
-10. im gonna install the nvidia-dkms even though i have linux kernel for now. it has no problem adapting to it. you just cant install nvidia for any other kernel other than mainline(linux) or nvidia-lts for any other kernel than linux-lts.
-11. So now on the main part of installing the drivers. **Have the linux-headers installed as its needed by these packages. linux-headers-lts forlinux-lts**
+10. So now on the main part of installing the drivers. **Have the linux-headers installed as its needed by these packages. linux-headers-lts forlinux-lts**
 ~~~
-$ sudo pacman -S nvidia-dkms libglvnd nvidia-utils opencl-nvidia lib32-libglvnd lib32-nvidia-utils lib32-opencl-nvidia nvidia-settings
+$ sudo pacman -S nvidia libglvnd nvidia-utils opencl-nvidia lib32-libglvnd lib32-nvidia-utils lib32-opencl-nvidia nvidia-settings
 ~~~
-12. Now configuring to make the drivers work and updating them automatically
+11. Now configuring to make the drivers work and updating them automatically
 ## Step 3 - DRM kernel mode setting
 1. Edit mkinitcpio.conf
 ~~~